Dieg0Code/syndicate-go/README.md

 <details>
   <summary><strong>Tools</strong></summary>

-Gokamy SDK includes functionality to automatically generate JSON schemas from Go structures.
+Syndicate SDK includes functionality to automatically generate JSON schemas from Go structures.
 These generated schemas can be used to define and validate tools for your agents.

 For example, consider the following tool definition that generates a JSON schema for a `Product` structure: